-- If people could no longer cope, they risked:
+- If carers felt they could no longer support their partner at home, they risked:

 - Not being allowed to see their partner

-- Being a sitting duck for Covid infection

 - Very rapid deterioration

-- Death, if Covid got into the Care Home, which was happening at frightening proportions

-- Fear and lack of trust for some

-- Stakes exceptionally high
+- Stakes felt to be exceptionally high

 - Concern about losing control: decisions taken out of their hands (e.g. not being able to return home from care home respite)

-And two of our friends, I say, their husbands went in for respite and unfortunately it was when everything went into lockdown, and they've never come out.
+And two of our friends, their husbands went in for respite and unfortunately it was when everything went into lockdown, and they've never come out.
 So, the home said, you know, they are still alive, but the home said well, really they've deteriorated, because they couldn't see family or anything.
 And, you know, they just weren't fit to go home.
 So, I'm not prepared to let that happen.